 The Greek word for “searches” is the search of a professional searcher’s report.
 This searcher or researcher investigated custom issues for the government, for example.
 The Holy Spirit searches the attributes, work, and counsels of God and selects from “all things” truth appropriate for the believer.
 He does not search to discover but to select what is appropriate for the writing of Scripture.
 He searches the “deep things of God.”
 There is nothing that He does not penetrate to formulate Scripture.

 For what man knows the things of a man except the spirit of the man which is in him?

 Paul set up an analogy of the Holy Spirit’s revelation of Scripture to a person knowing himself in a self-conscious sense.
-We can never know another person like we know ourselves.
-We cannot even know our mate like we know ourselves.
+We can never know another person as we know ourselves.
+We cannot even know our mate as we know ourselves.
 The Spirit of God can know God thoroughly because He is God.
 He knows Himself.

 Even so no one knows the things of God except the Spirit of God.

 The human authors of Scripture were not left to themselves to write Scripture.
 The Holy Spirit knows everything about God because He is God.

 God imparted His wisdom supernaturally through the Holy Spirit to the human writers of Scripture.

 The Word of God is the product of God Himself.
 He used human agents, but He supernaturally superintended the writing of every word of Scripture to be fully inspired by God.
 There is a distinction between revelation and inspiration.
 Revelation is the process whereby the Holy Spirit gave the content of Scripture, whereas inspiration was the superintending process of the Holy Spirit to ensure that every word of Scripture is without error and accurate.